SiobhanP1/art-shop-ecommerce-store/README.md

 ## Purpose

-* The external user goal is to view and purchase limited edition prints by local Dublin online.
+* The external user goal is to view and purchase limited edition prints by local artists online.
-* The internal user goal is to provide a means of selling limited edition by local artists online.
+* The internal user goal is to provide a means of selling limited edition prints by local artists online.
 * The site is targeted at those interested in buying art particularly from artists based in Dublin, as well as those interested in conversations about art and supporting the local artist community.